The Rhythm of Time (coming soon …)

 • Another extract from the contemporary story (titled ‘The Rhythm of Life’) was short listed for the 2025 Write By The Sea Flash Fiction contest.

-• The opening chapters of the contemporary and historical stories have been long-listed for the 2025 Page Turner Awards.
+• The opening chapters of the contemporary and historical stories were long-listed for the 2025 Page Turner Awards.

 The novel has received encouraging reviews from my ACR (advanced copy) readers (see below), and I’m currently seeking a publisher (watch this space).